openpermissions/odrl-profile/README.md

 Compiling files from components
 -------------------------------

-To keep the ontology manageable, the OpenPermissions ontology and its profiles have been split in different components present in the components folder.
+To keep the ontology manageable, the OpenPermissions ontology and its profiles have been split into different components, located in the components folder.
 The resulting ontology is formed by concatenating all the files together and serialising it in different ways.

-The helper script `build_onto.sh` recompiles OpenPermissions.
+The helper script `build_onto.sh` compiles OpenPermissions.
 To recompile another ontology the path to the ontology needs to be set as an environment variable.
-For instance to recompile the OLEX profile, run `./build_onto.sh profiles/olex` .
+For instance to recompile the OPEX profile, run `./build_onto.sh profiles/olex` .

 Note that `rdflib` is required to transform the ontologies from `turtle` format to the `rdfxml` format.
 Before running this script, ensure to have installed  the required dependencies ( `pip install -r requirements.txt`  )

 OpenPermissions ODRL Profile